Home

 OS Grid ref:- SW 661204

 Characterful thatched cottages stand on the cliffs above.
 There is reputed to be lost treasure from a wrecked Spanish ship in nearby Dollar Cove.
+The new Lizard Lifeboat Station is located at Kilcobben Cove and a little further along the coast path towards Lizard Point is the National Coastwatch Instution station, NCI Bass Point.

-Access to cliff walks, car park and Toilets.
+Access to cliff walks, car park and toilets.

 Back to Top